-Because of the constant intrusion from the phone calls and the police, who had also called at our house at the insistence of Rich’s family; Jess and Matt suggested we get out of the house and away from all the turmoil and drama.
+Because of the constant intrusion from the phone calls and the police, who had also called at our house at the insistence of Danny’s family; Jess and Matt suggested we get out of the house and away from all the turmoil and drama.

 So we found ourselves in a small village just off the coast, a village we had never visited before ‘The War’.
 It was something new, something that had not been contaminated by the past.
 The village had a windmill, and we found ourselves in the coffee shop sitting opposite each other in silence.
 I thought to myself that we must have looked like a couple who had just met and were not comfortable with each other, or a couple on the verge of splitting up; you could tell from the glances we were getting from the staff that they knew that there was something very wrong with us.

 They were right, we didn’t know each other at all, there was that distance between us, and I felt as if we were strangers.

 Danny was different: more confident in how attractive he was; after all why wouldn’t he be he’d had two people who wanted him, and one was making it much clearer than the other that ‘She’ wanted him around.

 I was not sure that I even liked this Danny that was with me; I wanted the gentle and loving man who I had married, not the arrogant fucking twat that was standing with me now!